kishore2008/BankManagementSystem/README.md

 # BankManagementSystem
-This is a simple Bank-Management-System app
+This is a simple Bank-Management-System app using Java